DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/multiple-ingress.md

         mode: "PASSTHROUGH"                             # Pass TLS encrypted traffic to application
 ```

 Big Bang will automatically create a secret with the TLS key and cert provided for each Gateway.
 In some cases, it may be advantageous to create the secrets ahead of time and have Big Bang use them.
 In this case a TLS secret named `{name of gateway}-cert` can be prepopulated with the key and `tls.key` and `tls.cert` values can be left blank.
 For example, for the `private` Gateway, a `private-cert` TLS secret would be created.

 ### Virtual Services

-Virtual services use full URL host and path information to route incoming traffic to a Service.
+Virtual services use full URL host and path information to route incoming traffic to a service.
 Each package in Big Bang manages its own Virtual Services since the paths and ports vary for each package.
 However, in order to receive traffic at the Virtual Service, it must be connected to a Gateway.
 In Big Bang we configure this under each package.
-The following is an example of this configuration that matches the architecture diagram above.
+An example of this configuration that matches the architecture diagram above is provided in the following.

 ```yaml
 monitoring: